CMMS: 17 Key CMMS Features to Look For

 Labor and resource management

-Maintenance managers monitor the labor hours used for maintenance tasks using CMMS software.
+Maintenance managers monitor the labor hours used for maintenance tasks using CMMS.
 Reports displaying the labor costs for each job, asset, or work order may be produced using this data.

 Additionally, maintenance employees’ work is scheduled and sent to their sites using the program.
 Sometimes, it may be connected with time and attendance software to track employee working hours and find available workers for scheduling.